Phoenicia: Law and administration

 After the King and council, the two most important political positions in virtually every Phoenician city-state were governor and commander of the army.
 Details regarding the duties of these offices are sparse.
 However, it is known that the governor was responsible for collecting taxes, implementing decrees, supervising judges, and ensuring the administration of law and justice.
 As warfare was rare among the most mercantile Phoenicians, the army's commander was generally responsible for ensuring the defense and security of the city-state and its hinterlands.

 Stela from Tyre with Phoenician inscriptions (c.
 4th century BC).
 National Museum of Beirut.

 The Phoenicians had a system of courts and judges that resolved disputes and punished crimes based on a semi-codified body of laws and traditions.
 Laws were implemented by the state and were the responsibility of the ruler and certain designated officials.
 Like other Levantine societies, laws were harsh and biased, reflecting the social stratification of society.
 The murder of a commoner was treated as less severe than that of a nobleman, and the upper classes had the most rights; the wealthy often escaped punishment by paying a fine.
 Free men of any class could represent themselves in court and had more rights than women and children, while slaves had no rights.
 Men could often deflect punishment to their wives, children, or slaves, even having them serve their sentence in their place.
 Lawyers eventually emerged as a profession for those who could not plead their case.

 As in neighboring societies at the time, penalties for crimes were often severe, usually reflecting the principle of reciprocity; for example, the killing of a slave would be punished by having the offender's slave killed.
 Imprisonment was rare, with fines, exile, punishment, and execution the main remedies.

 Military

 As with most aspects of Phoenician civilization, there are few records of their military or approach to warfare.
 Compared to most of their neighbors, the Phoenicians generally had little interest in conquest and were relatively peaceful.
 The wealth and prosperity of all their city-states rested on foreign trade, which required good relations and a certain degree of mutual trust.
-They also lacked the territory and agricultural base to support a population large enough to raise an army of conquest.
-Instead, each city had an army commander in charge of a defensive garrison.
+Each city had an army commander in charge of a defensive garrison.
 However, the specifics of the role, or city defense, are unknown.